bhisaac/5eFP/5eFP-SRD.md

 **_Difficulty Class (DC)_.** Difficulty Class or DC represents a task's difficulty.
 The more difficult a task, the higher its DC.

-**_Deploy_.** After choosing an unexplored world map tile, the PCs deploy onto its exploration map by placing the group token in a random location.
+**_Deploy_.
+(Cooldown)** After choosing an unexplored world map tile, the PCs deploy onto its exploration map by placing the group token in a random location.
 The obscuring map tile under the group token is revealed.
 Explored world map tiles sometimes provide additional locations for placing your character during a downtime round.
 These bonus areas are placed along the sides of the world map.
 PCs may deploy onto these special areas before resolving a downtime round.

 **_Discover._** If a game feature instructs you to discover something, you determine two results, choose one, and discard the rest.